joneslabuky/beeTFevolution/PGLS/README.md

 **Config file: `config_PGLS.yaml`**

-This configuration file defines all paths used in the PGLS workflow.
+This configuration file defines all paths and containers with tools used in the PGLS workflow.

 **Snakefile: `Snakefile_PGLS`**